Worcester Gymnasium

 Worcester Gymnasium has a proud academic record, maintaining an average matric pass rate of over 95% in recent years.
-The majority of the matric learners pass with the necessary requirements for further studies at University level while nearly all pass with the requirements for other tertiary studies.
+The majority of the matric learners pass with the necessary requirements for further studies at university level while nearly all pass with the requirements for other tertiary studies.
 Worcester Gymnasium is a dual medium school instructing in English and Afrikaans.
 The matric class of 2020 were the first class to have a 100% pass rate, despite the COVID-19 pandemic disrupting the lives of many.

 The school balances this academic record with an excellent sporting tradition.
 Their learners often form the core of the North Boland teams in various sporting codes, such as cricket, hockey, rugby, netball and athletics.
-Numerous learners go on to represent provincial and national teams; in 2012 nearly 70 learners earned provincial colours or higher.
+Numerous learners go on to represent provincial and national teams; in 2012 nearly 70 learners earned provincial colors or higher.

 History

+Worcester Gymnasium has a very rich history dating back to the 1870s.